Also covering Signmessage and BIP322

 Generic signmessage is a method that allows wallets to sign or partially sign a message for any script from which they could conceivably spend.

-The BIP322 generic signed message format allows a wallet to sign a text string in almost the same way the wallet would produce a signature for a Bitcoin transaction.
+The BIP322 generic signed message format allows a wallet to sign a text string by producing a signature for a virtual Bitcoin transaction.
 This means a signed message can be produced for any script or address that a wallet would be able to spend.
 Additionally, two or more wallets can cooperate to create a BIP322 signed message for multisig scripts.

 When signing for legacy P2PKH addresses, BIP322 instead uses the